swordbreaker/tts-presentation/pages/13_outlook.md

 # Outlook
-- Development of a G2P
+- development of a G2P
-- Zero-shot models
+- zero-shot models
-- Make the model truly end-to-end
+- make the model truly end-to-end